d1eg011/Premier-Analysis/README.md

 **all_data.csv**: csv containing all the data of all dates available (Date column added).

 **Automatic_Download**: folder containing the scripts for downloading automatically csv's from Biwenger.

+I have to be honest: I kind of forgot of this project for a few months.
+It stopped working for a reason still unknown (probably a new pop-up in the Biwenger web-page).
+It should be running with no errors from now on.
+I'll be paying attention to any new problems with the automatic update, I promise :).